 The situation changes completely with medication reminder apps.
-With the help of them, patients no longer have to keep track of all the medications or even doctor appointments – the app does it all for them.
+With the their help, patients no longer have to keep track of all the medications or even doctor appointments – the app does it all for them.
 Applications send automated notifications beforehand to help the patient manage all treatment-related activities with zero effort.

 Simplified access to professional help

 In the US, there are 27 physicians per 10,000 people.
 As the population keeps growing and the load on the healthcare system increases, people may have trouble getting professional help.
 Especially, in distant and rural areas where access to quality healthcare services is limited.